 Tear stains present no danger to your Pomeranian.
 However, they’re not pleasing to look at as they detract from that cute face.

 You Ask How Do I Get Rid of Tear Stains on my Pomeranian?

-To Reduce Pomeranian Tear Stains, Follow These Steps:
+To Reduce Pomeranian Eye Stains, Follow These Steps:

 - Human eye drops can be used to flush your dog’s tear ducts.
-A couple of drops twice a day in each eye often stops ugly eye staining.
+A couple of drops twice daily in each eye often stops ugly eye staining.

 - Use a damp makeup pad to wash away the stains each day.
 (Use sterile water to moisten the pad or eye drops).
 Never use tissues around your dog’s eye area.
 Tissues are made from wood and may cause severe eye irritation.

 - Get antibiotics from the vet to prevent Pomeranian eye stains.

 - Only providing bottled/distilled water for your dog to drink.

 - The use of moisturizing eye drops.